RESUME

 WA Police Union

-The WA Police Union provides industrial, legal and welfare services to nearly 7,000 police officers, police recruits, police auxiliary officers, Aboriginal liaison officers and cadets.
-Established in 1912, it acts as a passionate advocate, lobbying for better conditions and protections for its members.
+The WA Police Union provides industrial, legal and welfare services to more than 7,000 police officers, auxiliary officers, liaison officers, recruits and cadets.

 2016-2020

-- Conceived its unique Equine All Stars Incentive Scheme, which subsidised the travel costs associated with interstate- and overseas-based gallopers competing in The Masters in the spring and resulted in four consecutive years of record-breaking nominations, visitors and runners.
+- Invented its game-changing Equine All Stars Incentive Scheme, which alleviated the substantial expenses associated with interstate- and overseas-based horses competing in The Masters and resulted in four consecutive years of record-breaking nominations, visitors, runners and profits.

-- Supersized its TABtouch affiliate income by more than 1,400 per cent over four years, proposing, negotiating and executing a landmark agreement between Racing and Wagering Western Australia and clubs that benefitted affiliates by a seven-figure sum annually.
+- Increased its TABtouch affiliate wagering income by more than 1,400 per cent by proposing, negotiating and executing a landmark agreement between Racing and Wagering Western Australia and all the state’s clubs, benefitting the latter by seven figures annually.

 2013-2016